Select Page

 Across Cultures

-This course is open to all majors at the University of Michigan, business students at the American University in Cairo and students in Libya.
-Capacity is limited.
+The program was open to undergraduates at the University of Michigan, the American University in Cairo, the American University of Beirut, and students from various universities in Libya.

-The program will equip young people in the U.S. and MENA regions with the skills they need to communicate, problem-solve and collaborate in a global team environment—all essential 21st century skills in an interconnected world.
-Learn more about our impact here
+The program equipped young people in the U.S. and Middle East North Africa (MENA) regions with the skills they needed to communicate, problem-solve, and collaborate in a global team environment—essential 21st century skills in an interconnected world.
+Learn more about the program here.

-The course is organized by the William Davidson Institute at the University of Michigan.
+The program was organized by the William Davidson Institute at the University of Michigan.
 For more information, contact wdi-virtual@umich.edu.

 Students On Virtual Exchange